 Postmodern and Subversive Designs

-Artists like Ana Martins, known as Aheneah, turn traditional cross stitch into urban graffiti.
+Artists like Ana Martins, known as Aheneah, turn traditional crossstitching into urban graffiti.
 Lithuanian artist Severija Incirauskaite-Kriauneviciene stitches on found objects, adding a new layer of meaning.
 Her work challenges traditional cross stitch and sends deeper messages.

 These designs stand out with their bold colors, unlike traditional patterns.
 Geometric and abstract patterns are now popular, offering a fresh take on the craft.
-They often include inspirational quotes and humor, making cross stitch more appealing to a younger crowd.
+They often include inspirational quotes and humor, making crossstitching more appealing to a younger crowd.

 Cross Stitch Communities and Guilds

-The comeback of cross stitch has led to the growth of global communities and guilds.
+The comeback of crossstitching has led to the growth of global communities and guilds.
 These groups help stitchers connect and work together.
 Social media sites like Instagram, Facebook, and Reddit are now key places for sharing and discussing cross stitch.

 Workshops, retreats, and charity events bring stitchers together.
 They offer a chance to learn new skills and support good causes.
 Cross stitch welcomes everyone, from beginners to experts, into its community.